Codejoy-Lab/lobe-chat/README.md

 #### `3` Progress Web App

-Utilize the Progressive Web Application ([PWA](https://support.google.com/chrome/answer/9658361)) technology to achieve a seamless LobeChat experience on your computer or mobile device.
+Utilize the Progressive Web Application ([PWA](https://support.google.com/chrome/answer/9658361)) technology to achieve a seamless CoolAI experience on your computer or mobile device.

 > **Note**\
-> If you are unfamiliar with the installation process of PWA, you can add LobeChat as your desktop application (also applicable to mobile devices) by following these steps:
+> If you are unfamiliar with the installation process of PWA, you can add CoolAI as your desktop application (also applicable to mobile devices) by following these steps:
 >
 > - Launch the Chrome or Edge browser on your computer.
-> - Visit the LobeChat webpage.
+> - Visit the CoolAI webpage.
 > - In the upper right corner of the address bar, click on the <kbd>Install</kbd> icon.
 > - Follow the instructions on the screen to complete the PWA Installation.